Alpine Skills Short Break

 Torino hut.
 A day looking at glacier travel skills and crevasse rescue.

-Climb the Tour Ronde, putting all the skills to practise.
-Return to Chamonix Sunday evening and
+Climb the Tour Ronde, traverse the Aiguilles d’Entreves or similar, putting all the skills to practise.
+Return to Chamonix in the afternoon and finish the course.

 The Effects of Altitude